MartinMikusat/slicer-layered-profiles/README.md

 ### Testing Your Cards

-1. Add card to `src/data/demoCards.ts`
+1. Create cards using the built-in CardBuilder interface
 2. Test with different base profiles
 3. Verify preview values match actual changes
-4. Check for conflicts with other demo cards
+4. Check for conflicts with other cards

 ## 🐛 Known Limitations

+- **Demo profiles only** - Currently uses simplified demo profiles instead of real PrusaSlicer profiles
-- **Profile coverage** - Currently supports basic MK4 profiles only
+- **Limited base profiles** - Only MK4 series profiles currently available
-- **Setting complexity** - Some advanced PrusaSlicer features not covered
+- **Basic conflict resolution** - Last-write-wins only, no manual resolution UI
 - **Browser storage** - Projects stored locally only (no cloud sync)
-- **Import validation** - Limited validation of imported profiles
-- **Large projects** - Performance may degrade with 50+ cards
+- **Storage limitations** - localStorage only, no cloud sync or backup

 ## 📄 License